 - High mass resolving power enables identification of individual compounds within complex mixtures

 - Real-time and fast data output capturing rapid changes in VOC concentrations and suitable for mobile monitoring

 - Full spectrum acquisition allows measurements of wide range of compounds simultaneously

-Chemically detailed headspace analysis of three different samples of oil (San Joaquin Valley Heavy, XTO, and Tufflo 1200) using a Vocus 2R PTR-TOF equipped with NH4+-mode reagent chemistry.
+Chemically detailed headspace analysis of three different samples of oil (San Joaquin Valley Heavy, XTO, and Tufflo 1200) using a Vocus 2R PTR equipped with NH4+-mode reagent chemistry.
 High mass resolution allows the separation of different functional groups (described by Kendrick mass defect, y-axis) and chemical composition (marker color) over a wide mass range (x-axis).
 The marker size indicates the relative abundance of each individual species and is shown on a log scale over four orders of magnitude, demonstrating the wide dynamic range of the instrument.
 Each analysis required less than 30 seconds.